About Me

 I surely think you cannot block a person from traveling to another state to have an abortion (or any number of things).
 Move beyond the burden in place from having to travel.
 But, it is far from clear how the courts will finally determine various issues here.
 For instance, can a state penalize a doctor licensed in said state for providing abortion services elsewhere?

-(The linked article -- also cited by the dissent -- provides various complexities about how a state might penalize out of state action.
+(The linked article -- also cited by the dissent -- provides various complexities about how a state might penalize out-of-state action.
 And, what exactly -- as it notes -- will "interstate" quite mean?
 What if you call a clinic for an appointment or help someone go there?
 Is this "in" a state and something the state can criminalize as aiding and abetting an abortion?)

 And, he tosses in an unlikely concern about states penalizing people for abortions before Dobbs.
 That would clearly violate the Ex Post Facto Clause.
 But, any "liability" (see SB 8) is less clear.
 That clause from the 1790s only applied to criminal behavior.
 It would be a question of procedural due process to determine.
 Anyway, even that, seems not really a major concern.